Itz-fork/Unless/README.md

 # Unless
 **Unless** is a lightweight python library designed to simplify error handling.
-It introduces the `Result` class that encapsulates the result of a function call, which can be either the result value, an error, or both.
+It introduces the `Result` class that encapsulates the result of a function call, which can be either the return value, an error, or both.

 # Install